 - Direct deposits are posted for open accounts on the effective date set by the Treasury.

-Am I eligible for the new round of stimulus, and when will my payment arrive?
+Am I eligible, and when will my payment arrive?

 How will I receive my payment?

-- If no deposit account information is available to enable direct deposit, the Treasury will mail a check or prepaid debit card unless you choose to provide your account information to the IRS through their secure portal.
+- If no deposit account information is available to enable direct deposit, the Treasury will mail a check or prepaid debit card.

 I want to update/change my direct deposit information.
 How do I go about making the change?